BeaEsparcia/Spanish_News_Classification/README.md

 ## What I Learned

-This project allowed me to deepen my understanding of text preprocessing for Spanish-language data, which presents unique challenges compared to English datasets.
+**This project allowed me to deepen my understanding of text preprocessing for Spanish-language data**, which presents unique challenges compared to English datasets.
-Working with imbalanced categories and noisy real-world data gave me a clearer perspective on the importance of data quality and iterative model tuning.
+Working with noisy real-world data gave me a clearer perspective on the importance of data quality and iterative model tuning.
-Additionally, the project strengthened my ability to evaluate models beyond accuracy, using more nuanced metrics like precision, recall, and F1-score.
+Additionally,**the project strengthened my ability to evaluate models beyond accuracy**, using more nuanced metrics like precision, recall, and F1-score.

-Finally, this project reaffirmed my passion for NLP applied to real-world content management problems, bridging technology, language, and user experience — exactly the type of challenges I want to work on in my career.
+Finally,**this project reaffirmed my passion for NLP applied to real-world content management problems,** bridging technology,language and user experience — exactly the type of challenges I want to work on in my career.

 ## Contributions